webcrumbs-community/webcrumbs/research/Performance Optimization Techniques for React.md

 Delegate the intensive workload to web workers which can work parallel.

-Optimize the algorithm with better a more efficient time or space complexity.
+Optimize the algorithm with more efficient time or space complexity.

 ## State Management / Components
-The more components you have the longer it takes React to render them.

 ### Large Component Trees
 Problem
+The more components you have the longer it takes React to render them.
 Nested component trees especially with more levels uses too much memory.

 Solutions